 I realized something about myself the other day.
 I. dread. sourcing. coffee. tables.
 When I'm sourcing, I'm looking for something special.
 I want a coffee table that's both functional and fanciful.
 And the vast majority of what's available just isn't that exciting.
 Scroll through the coffee table section of most furniture websites, and you'll quickly notice that they all kinda look the same.
 No ingenuity.
 The usual shapes.
 The usual materials.
 No fun details.
 A top with some legs.
 Snooze.

-Brass and glass coffee tables are not groundbreaking, but this brutalist style coffee table has a really interesting base.
-It's profile is pretty minimal with lots of clean lines.
-But the brass and the reflection it creates adds a sexy and glam element to it.
+Brass and glass coffee tables are not groundbreaking, but this brutalist-style coffee table has a really interesting base.
+Its profile is pretty minimal, with lots of clean lines.
+But the brass and the reflection it creates add a sexy and glam element to it.
 Maybe it's the brass.
-Maybe it's maybelline.
-I don't even want to call it a coffee table, it's a floor sculpture.
+Maybe it's Maybelline.
+I don't even want to call it a coffee table; it's a floor sculpture.

-From left to right: Snail Glass Top Coffee Table, Dia Swivel Coffee Table, Bond Round Cocktail Table, Pasar Modern Round Black Marble Coffee Table, Santoro White Quartz Coffee Table, Link Coffee Table, Hew Coffee Table, Yoko Coffee Table
+From left to right: Snail Glass Top Coffee Table, Abstract Modern Coffee Table, Bond Round Cocktail Table, Pasar Modern Round Black Marble Coffee Table, Santoro White Quartz Coffee Table, Link Coffee Table, Hew Coffee Table, Yoko Coffee Table

 How adorable is that snail table?!
 He's working so hard to hold up that glass top-you're doing great, buddy!
-The brass swivel coffee table really drew me in because of it's funky corkscrew-like profile.
-The round burl coffee table stands out because of it's shape and the base.
+The brass coffee table really drew me in because of its funky organic shape.
+The round burl coffee table stands out because of its shape and the base.
 Most burl coffee tables are square/rectangular and sit directly on the ground.
 The acrylic base makes it look like it is floating in midair.
 It's magic!
 Marble coffee tables are nothing new, but the color and veining of this black option are full of drama, and the base has an unusual shape.
-I love the quartz top on the Santoro table-you don't see much quatrz in the coffee table world-it's mostly white marble or concrete.
+I love the quartz top on the Santoro table-you don't see much quartz in the coffee table world-it's mostly white marble or concrete.
 And the chunky, slightly rounded tripod legs give it some extra flair.
-The last three options are fun and playful, with creative organic shapes.
+The last three options are fun and playful, with creative, organic shapes.
 I'm equally in love with those giant links and the chonky ball legs.
 Alright, moving on to some exciting square and rectangular options.

-From left to right: Grace Modern Coffee Table, Postmodern Natural Sculpted Coffee Table, Knotty Pine Square Coffee Table, Aries Cocktail Table, Plinth Coffee Table, Douglas Coffee Table, Daiki Coffee Table, Palma Reclaimed Coffee Table
+From left to right: Dia Coffee Table, Postmodern Natural Sculpted Coffee Table, St. Lawrence Solid Wood Coffee Table, Aries Cocktail Table, Plinth Coffee Table, Douglas Coffee Table, Daiki Coffee Table, Palma Reclaimed Coffee Table

 I know a white marble coffee table is nothing new, but the two separate pieces and varying heights make it something special.
 The vintage sculpted wood coffee table has a lot of tension going on.
 The waterfall shape is super modern, but the wood and the graining have a rustic look to them.
 It's a really interesting combo.
-The turned wood legs on the vintage knotty pine coffee table got me all excited.
-They remind me of big chess pieces!
+The turned wood legs on the solid wood coffee table got me all excited.
+It's a simple but very impactful detail!
 The rams head coffee table is a fun twist on the classic brass version.
-That turqoise really stands out and it's no surprise that it came from the mind of Jonanthan Adler.
+That turquoise really stands out, and it's no surprise that it came from the mind of Jonathan Adler.
 I love the busyness of the veining on the marble plinth coffee table.
 Marble can easily lean quiet and formal, but there's nothing quiet about that coffee table.
 The legs on the Douglas coffee table are playful and unexpected.
-And I'm really into the streamlined, but definitely not simple look of the Daiki table.
+And I'm really into the streamlined, but definitely not simple, look of the Daiki table.
 All the edges and angles make it really interesting to look at.
 I'm really feeling the elongated C (or U?) shape of the Palma table.
 It definitely makes a statement, and bonus-you've got two surfaces to style!